dinde451/jarr.d1/Jarulfs_Guide.md

 victim into hit recovery (or if even greater into dying mode).
 Players, but never monsters, can also be put into a blocking state if carrying a shield.
-For information about how long it takes to do various actions, see chapter 2.3 for players and chapter 5.3.4 for monsters.
+For information about how long it takes to do various actions, see CHAPTER_LINK_timing-information for players and CHAPTER_LINK_timing-information for monsters.

 The detailed information below will generally be given as a numbered list which one steps through, step by step.
 At some points there will be